Ms. Carroll is a retired paralegal who now works as a certified aromatherapist. She enjoys freelance writing in her spare time.

 "A hurtful act is the transference to others of the degradation which we bear in ourselves." - Simone Weil

 Emotional abuse in the workplace?
 You betcha.
 It happens at home, so why wouldn’t it happen at work?
-The people who are abusive at home, can be the same persons abusive at work.
-Or conversely, those abusive at work, can be a Dr. Jeckyl and Mr. Hyde - doting on those at home after having gotten their aggression out of their system at work.
+The people who are abusive at home can be abusive at work.
+Or conversely, those abusive at work can be a Dr. Jeckyl and Mr. Hyde, doting on those at home after having gotten their aggression out of their system at work.

 Emotional abuse at home includes screaming and yelling, aggression through profanity or punitive acts (punishment), persistent criticisms, undermining friendships, or otherwise impeding the natural growth and happiness of an individual.
 It can be subtle or it can be blatant, and it doesn’t stop with these illustrations.
 Abuse comes in many forms.

 Psychologists sometimes refer to abusers as “crazy makers,” because, over time, the abused mysteriously feel like they have caused and/or deserved the abuse.
 This is because abusers are often highly skilled “spin masters.”
 When the abused attempt to stick up for themselves, the abuser turns it back on the victim by changing the subject or re-directing the fault to the victim in some way.
 In this way, the actions of the abuser are never effectively dealt with and the abuse continues - sometimes for years before the victim finally breaks free.
 It’s akin to battered-woman syndrome.